Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 # update model parameters
 sepia_optimiser.step()
 ```
 **5. Validation**: \
-The model is evaluated on the validation dataset, where it predicts side effects for given interactions with the same training steps from 1 to 4.
+The model is evaluated on the validation dataset, which predicts side effects for interactions with the same training steps from 1 to 4.

 ### Key Model Features:
 **Polypharmacy Modelling**: \
-The data structure is designed to handle interactions between n drugs and m reports with O(nm) edges and .
+The data structure is designed to handle interactions between n drugs and m reports with O(nm) edges.

 **Heterogeneous Graph Processing**: \
 The model can handle graphs with multiple types of nodes and edges, making it suitable for complex biological data.